sooskesia/Tab-Hide-Restore-Chrome-Extension/README.md

 # Tab Hide & Restore Chrome Extension

-A lightweight Chrome Extension that lets you **temporarily hide all tabs to the right of the active tab** and restore them later with one click.
+A Chrome Extension that lets you **temporarily hide all tabs to the right of the active tab** and restore them later with one click.
 This helps reduce browser clutter and improve focus without losing your open tabs.

 ---